 i think i slunk up to my lair in the attic.

-anyway, that’s how i got kicked out of ‘paradise’ due to a little innocent petting. bob and i remained friends, or master and apprentice, for many years afterwards but he had reasoned that i must go; first, because aaron, who was fourteen, was showing signs of resenting the time that he spent on my training. and then there were the other dangers, of course.
+anyway, that’s how i got kicked out of ‘paradise’ due to a little innocent petting. frank and i remained friends, or master and apprentice, for many years afterwards but he had reasoned that i must go; first, because aaron, who was fourteen, was showing signs of resenting the time that he spent on my training. and then there were the other dangers, of course.

 that’s when i took off for the village in the city.